Mahesh1306/git-commands/README.md

 # git-commands
-This is for learning git commands
+This is for learning git commands and how it will use.